linuxkit/rtf/docs/USER_GUIDE.md

   check if a label is set.

-Users can specify additional environment variables using the `-e` or `--env` command line option to `rt-local`.
-This may be useful for scenarios where `rt-local` is executed remotely.
+Users can specify additional environment variables using the `-e` or `--env` command line option to `rtf`.
+This may be useful for scenarios where `rtf` is executed remotely.

 ### General utilities for writing tests